Ptychography: History

-Beginnings in crystallography
+Origins in crystallography

 The name "ptychography" was coined by Hegerl and Hoppe in 1970 to describe a solution to the crystallographic phase problem first suggested by Hoppe in 1969.
 The idea required the specimen to be highly ordered (a crystal) and to be illuminated by a precisely engineered wave so that only two pairs of diffraction peaks interfere with one another at a time.
 A shift in the illumination changes the interference condition (by the Fourier shift theorem).
 The two measurements can be used to solve for the relative phase between the two diffraction peaks by breaking a complex-conjugate ambiguity that would otherwise exist.
 Although the idea encapsulates the underlying concept of interference by convolution (ptycho) and translational invariance, crystalline ptychography cannot be used for imaging of continuous objects, because very many (up to millions) of beams interfere at the same time, and so the phase differences are inseparable.
 Hoppe abandoned his concept of ptychography in 1973.

-Development of inversion methods

-Between 1989 and 2007 Rodenburg and co-workers developed various inversion methods for the general imaging ptychographic phase problem, including Wigner-distribution deconvolution (WDD), SSB, the "PIE" iterative method (a precursor of the "ePIE" algorithm), demonstrating proof-of-principles at various wavelengths.
-Chapman used the WDD inversion method to demonstrate the first implementation of X-ray ptychography in 1996.
-The smallness of computers and poor quality of detectors at that time may account for the fact that ptychography was not at first taken up by other workers.

-General uptake
+Algorithmic and Experimental Developments (1989–1998)

+Decades later, Rodenburg and collaborators extended Hoppe's concept by developing non-iterative algorithms such as Wigner Distribution Deconvolution (WDD) and Single-Side-Band (SSB) SSB, analysis.
+In the early to mid-1990s, Nellist, McCallum, and Rodenburg demonstrated the first experimental electron ptychography, achieving resolution beyond the traditional information limit.
+Around the same time, Chapman implemented the first X-ray ptychography using the WDD formalism.
+However, progress was limited at the time because ptychographic reconstruction generally required prior knowledge of the probe function and a scanning step size approximately half the target resolution.

+Extending crystallography to non-crystalline samples (1999)

+A milestone came in 1999, when Miao and collaborators demonstrated the first experimental extension of crystallography to non-crystalline specimens using coherent diffraction and iterative phase retrieval.
+This experiment replaced physical lenses with computational algorithms, enabling direct structure determination from coherent diffraction patterns of isolated non-crystalline samples.
+The 1999 CDI experiment unified the principles of microscopy and crystallography, marking the beginning of computational microscopy.
+It also led to the establishment of an ongoing international conference series on coherent scattering and phase retrieval, first held in 2001.
+Building on this computational foundation, research in the 2000s extended these concepts to scanning implementations, leading to the development of modern iterative ptychography.